Skip to main content Skip to office menu Skip to footer

 Lost or stolen card.

 A program participant shall contact the secretary of state whenever a Safe at Home card is lost or stolen.
-The secretary of state shall issue a replacement Safe at Home card to the program participant.
-If a card is found by a program participant after being reported lost or stolen, the program participant shall return the card to the secretary of state.
+The secretary of state shall issue a replacement Safe at Home card to the program participant if their program participation status is active.

 Statutory Authority: